Author: E.ON Next

 Not only does this mean that fewer greenhouse gases are generated when you switch to an air source heat pump, but you could also save money too.
 The Energy Saving Trust calculates that you could save up to £650 a year by switching from an old boiler to a heat pump.4

 Heat pumps are also more affordable than you might think.
-Thanks to the government’s Boiler Upgrade Scheme, you could get a £7,500 grant towards your heat pump.6 The government has also introduced planning regulation changes to make installing one easier.
-Plus, when you buy a heat pump with E.ON Next, you could get 0% APR finance over two years.7 All of this makes it easier for you to create a more eco-friendly future for your home.
+Thanks to the government’s Boiler Upgrade Scheme, you could get a £7,500 grant towards your heat pump6.
+The government has also introduced planning regulation changes to make installing one easier.
+All of this makes it easier for you to create a more eco friendly future for your home.

 You can boost your energy independence further with a solar battery.
 You can charge up these batteries during the day using your excess solar power.
 And because they’re connected up to your home, you can use the stored electricity when your solar panels aren’t making enough, including after dark.
 And thanks to the Smart Export Guarantee (SEG), you can even make some extra money by selling any excess power that you don’t need back to the grid.

-Our solar panel systems start from just £4,995, including a special SEG tariff rate available and interest-free finance.7 Remember, E.ON Next customers can get a further £200 off new solar panels and batteries.
+Our solar panel systems start from just £4,995, including a special SEG tariff rate.
+Remember, E.ON Next customers can get a further £200 off new solar panels and batteries.

 At E.ON Next, we have different EV chargers available, which work with most EV models in the UK.
-They provide 7.4kW power (over 3 times faster charging than a standard wall socket)10 and can be controlled remotely with our free app.
-Plus, E.ON Next customers get a £50 discount on their home charger.
+They provide 7.4kW power (over 3 times faster charging than a standard wall socket)9 and can be controlled remotely with our free app.

 Every EV charger we install comes with:

 When charging at home, you could save even more with tariffs that offer cheaper off-peak electricity, like Next Drive.
-Our EV tariff has the longest overnight off-peak period in the market11 so you can fully charge your EV from £3.12 Plus, you’ll get the satisfaction of knowing you’re using 100% renewable electricity.13
+You can fully charge your EV from £3.10

 In summary, renewable technology is a key part of building a more eco-friendly home.
 It’s more affordable than you might think, and can help to cut your energy bills in the long run.
 Take a look at the heat pumps, solar packages, and EV chargers we offer and see how they can be both better for the planet and your wallet.